 The ring offers a bit of personalisation to the brush but in no way changes the clean.

-Its smart and we like the fact it can be personalised, but it brings little benefit other than perhaps a larger surface area to draw your attention too when the pressure sensor is activated.
+Its smart and I like the fact it can be personalised, but it brings little benefit other than perhaps a larger surface area to draw your attention too when the pressure sensor is activated.

 Both brushes come with a travel case, although that supplied with the Smart 6 is said to be a bit more premium.